ThiroSmash/Camera-Pose-From-Aruco-Marker/README.txt

 In video mode it will simply calculate the camera pose and show the results in-real-time through video.
 This is the mode by default.

 In snapshot mode, the program will read the camera poses that the user has defined in "camera_points.txt".
 One by one, the program will ask the user to position the camera in one of the poses they defined in the file, and press Enter.
 Once Enter is pressed, the program will take a few image samples (ten by default, can be customised with --maxSuccesses or -x), calculate the positions and store the results for later output.
-If --MakeStats option was selected, it will calculate a mean and a median value for each pose; otherwise only the raw results will be written.
+By default, the program will try to detect all of the markers within the angle of view for every single sample, and warn the user if it fails to do so in a certain amount of attempts.
+See the argument options with --help for more information.

 The results will be printed into a file "results.txt", with all the information regarding defined camera poses, marker poses and the pose estimations.
+If the --Raw option was selected, only the pose estimations and errors will be printed.
 The purpose of snapshot mode is to easily and quickly produce dozens of pose estimations, for a better reflection of the program's precision.